-Gerald A. Kroeger
+Gerard A. Kroeger

 Gerard A. “Jerry” Kroeger, 90, of Delphos, passed away from natural causes at 1:15 a.m.
 Saturday, December 19, 2020, at Vancrest Health Care Center in Delphos.